PRETgroup/goFB/goTFB/README.md

 	in event rx;
 	out event tx;

-	in byte rxDat with rx;
+	in with rx byte rxDat;
-	out byte txDat with tx;
+	out with tx byte txDat;
 }

 architecture of echo {